-In order to reduce the complexity of the server, EWS implements drawing operations in the client rather than the server.
-This is also motivated by issues of variance.
+One implication of the EWS latency rules is that a trusted display server cannot be responsible for drawing operations.
 In the presence of clipping, operations such as DrawPolygon may involve several orders of magnitude more processing than line drawing.
 Further, in the absence of "backing store," server-side drawing necessitates that update notices be sent from the display to the client when portions of its windows are revealed.
 It is usually more space-efficient to have the application redraw than to save the bits, and memory was precious on early workstations.
 One hazard of this design is that a client can manipulate the visibility of its windows so as to exploit expose events as a signalling channel.
 A second hazard is that delivering these expose events imposes significant execution costs on the display server.

-To simplify the server, we initially considered restricting the client to constructing complex structures using successive DrawTriangle commands following the logic of OpenGL [28], but abandoned this approach when a faster and simpler method became apparent: shared memory.
+Because of our concern about the latency variance of drawing operations, we initially considered restricting the client to constructing complex structures using successive DrawTriangle commands following the logic of OpenGL [23], but abandoned this approach when a faster and simpler method became apparent: shared memory.

-EWS uses shared memory mappings between client and server to represent window state.
-When a client wishes to create a window, it supplies to the display server a readonly shared memory region containing a bitmap.
+EWS uses shared memory maps between client and server to represent window state.
+When a client wishes to create a window, it supplies to the display server a read-only shared memory region containing a bitmap.
 The display server maps this shared region, and subsequently performs bitblt operations to transfer portions of the bitmap to the physical display.
 The client renders directly into the bitmap, and advises the server when changes have occurred by issueing an UpdateRectangle request to the server.
-Note that this reverses the flow of traditional update notification, and eliminates the channel associated with X11 update notices.
-It also permits the server to redraw the frame buffer at login time without communicating to the clients.
-The resulting design is conceptually similar to the Apple Quartz architecture [3], and can be extended to encompass the high performance 3D pipeline features of Quartz Extreme.
+Note that this reverses the fbw of traditional update notification, and eliminates the channel associated with X11 update notices.
+The design is conceptually similar to the Apple Quartz architecture [3], and can be extended to encompass the high performance 3D pipeline features of Quartz Extreme.
 A side benefit of client-side rendering is that the server is no longer responsible for font handling.
 The EWS display server contains a single, compiled-in font that is used for title bars.
-This allows us to use bitblt for window titles without incorporating the complexity of a complete font rendering system into the server.

 Given the underlying EROS primitives, it is possible for the client to rescind the shared memory region without notice to the display server.
 This may occur out of malice or because the client's storage is revoked for reasons beyond its immediate control.
-The display server bitblt routine is the only routine in the display server that reads the client memory region.
+The display server bltblt routine is the only routine in the display server that reads the client memory region.
 It is wrapped by an exception handling catch block.
 In the event of an invalid memory reference, the display server assumes that the client has reneged on its entire interaction contract and rescinds that client session.